Mejorando Mi Hogar Blog

 Ingredients

-(if you get them already made you don’t need the oil)
+4 raw duritos (if you find them pre-made, you won’t need the oil)

 1 sliced avocado (optional)

-Heat the oil over medium heat in a deep, large frying pan, as the frying will increase a lot in size and you need space to flip it.
-Be careful with the oil because it can jump.
+Heat the oil over medium heat in a deep, large frying pan since the duritos will expand in size, and you’ll need space to flip them.
+Be cautious with the hot oil as it can splatter.

-In addition, place a plate with a napkin on top to put the showers and absorb the oil.
+Place a plate with a napkin on top to put the duritos on and absorb excess oil.

-When the oil is hot, add the durito and you’ll notice that it immediately starts to grow, let it until it is completely stretched and a golden color, without burning, remove the oil and place on the plate with the napkin, add Salt.
+When the oil is hot, add the raw durito, and you’ll immediately notice it starting to puff up.
+Fry it until it stretches completely and turns golden brown without burning.
+Remove it from the oil and place it on the plate with the napkin, then add salt.

 Repeat the steps with each of the duritos.

-Place the durito on a plate, spread one or two tablespoons of refried beans, add lettuce (or cabbage), tomato, onion, avocado, cheese, cream, lemon, sauce and enjoy!
+Place a durito on a plate, spread one or two tablespoons of refried beans, and add lettuce (or cabbage), tomato, onion, avocado, cheese, sour cream, lime, and salsa.
+Enjoy!

 Check out: